0glabs/0g-doc/docs/preface.md

 However, our current computing infrastructure is [insufficient](https://www.goldmansachs.com/insights/articles/AI-poised-to-drive-160-increase-in-power-demand) to support the development of AGI, and even more alarming is that this immense power is concentrated in the [hands of a few](https://www.ftc.gov/policy/advocacy-research/tech-at-ftc/2023/10/consumers-are-voicing-concerns-about-ai).

 A global-scale technology revolution requires both a global-scale technological infrastructure and a global-scale alignment mechanism.
-A world AI infrastructure could leapfrog the confines of data-centers and support exponential scaling towards AGI so that humanity could benefit from unlimited intelligence.
-A global scale coordination and alignment mechanism ensure that the benefits of AI can be widely, fairly, and safely distributed.
+A world AI infrastructure could leapfrog the confines of data centers and support exponential scaling towards AGI so that humanity could benefit from unlimited intelligence.
+A global-scale coordination and alignment mechanism ensures that the benefits of AI can be widely, fairly, and safely distributed.

 <div style={{border: '1px solid #ccc', borderRadius: '15px', padding: '15px', maxWidth: '500px', fontFamily: 'Arial, sans-serif'}}>